hafbau/lecture_notes/w03d3-new/README.md

 + get credentials from req.body
 + check if user is in our db
 + check if user's password match submitted
-+ set cookie and redirect home
++ set cookie and redirect to treasure(could've been home)
 + ELSE show user some error e.g. res.send('error message')